Key Stage 3

 In Textiles, students work on a single project to design, develop and make a Soft Toy Monster.
 During this project students learn for the first time, how to use a range of equipment and processes accurately and safely, from cutting with dressmaking shears, to using the iron and the sewing machine.

-In Year 8 students are streamed into 5 sets and also have 2 x one hour lessons per week.
+In Year 8 students are streamed into 5 sets and also have one lesson per week.

 In Graphics they will learn how to develop their own ideas in response to a client brief and work on a range of different tasks linked to branding, advertising and packaging.

-Students in Resistant Materials develop their current knowledge on the process of designing and making a product from start to finish.
+Students in Product Design continue to develop their knowledge on the process of designing and making a product from start to finish using different materials, tools and machinery.

 In Food Technology, students further develop their practical skills by making a range of more demanding sweet and savoury products including some main meals, focusing again on food hygiene, safe production and healthy eating.